gwklok/mesos-magellan.github.io/docs/components.md

 After receiving the scheduling suggestions by Fenzo,the the framework then prepares each task by creating a `TaskInfo` object which contains information such as the slave ID and task data.
 Tasks are scheduled on a per Host (node) basis.
 Hosts are specified using the `VMAssignmentResult` object and can offer multiple resource offers (called `leases` in the code).
 A list of all TaskInfo object for each host is created in an object called `taskInfos`.
 Additionally, a list of all the resource offer ids that will be used on the particular host are created and stored in a list called `offerIDs`.
 Once the `taskInfos` and `offerIDs` objects are populated, they are submitted to the mesos driver using the method, `MesosSchedulerDriver::launchTasks()`.
 The mesos driver is responsible for getting the tasks to their corresponding executor.

+## Executor

+`enrique` implements the Executor interface which the `mesos-slave` process calls if it receives a message from the Mesos master.

+The executor receives and unpacks the task data.
+After unpacking the data, it fetches the specified client task package.
+This package could already exist locally in the cache of the current node.
+If it does not, it will be fetched with the given and loaded.
+The executor at the moment supports *git* repositories and *gzip* archives.

+After fetching is complete, the `enrique` will extract and load the provided `problem` Python module by the client, and from that the `Problem` class which is the implementation of the `Problem` interface from `pyrallelsa`.

+With this `Problem` implementation, SA will be run and the best energy and state returned back to the executor to be sent back to the agent and then to Mesos master.